JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-scrollbars.md

 ## Known limitations

-Currently, scrolling using touchscreens, touchpads, and trackpads is treated as mouse events, which can lead to glitches and issues, such as the lack of touch slop — a threshold distance used to differentiate intentional scrolling gestures from unintentional taps or touches.
+Currently, scrolling using touchscreens, touchpads, and trackpads is treated as mouse events, which can lead to glitches and issues like the lack of pinch-to-zoom.
 We are continually improving input and gesture handling and plan to introduce native support for these input devices:

 * Support touch screens natively ([CMP-1609](https://youtrack.jetbrains.com/issue/CMP-1609/))